Nebraska Court Records

 Nebraska small claims court has limited jurisdiction on claims of $3,900 or less.
 Some common examples of these cases are;

-Breach of Warranty: This occurs when a merchant fails to the warranty agreement when a product under warranty develops an issue.
+Breach of Warranty: This occurs when a merchant fails to follow the warranty agreement when a product under warranty develops an issue.

 Personal Injury: This happens when another party can cause harm to another, whether intentionally or carelessly.